 a standardized data format with a description of the context and semantic for its value.

 NOTE—A lot of International Standards (or drafts) of IEC, ISO and IEEE invented by Industrial Automation domain may be the basis for the future IoT devices.
-The context and sematic description for industrial automation devices is specified in IEC 62769 Error!
-Reference source not found..
+The context and sematic description for industrial automation devices is specified in IEC 62769.